Teaching for Equity

 Balance

-How can I ensure rigor and relevance in my teaching to meet the expectations of the standards while also engaging my students?
+How can I ensure rigor and relevance in my teaching to meet the expectations of the standards while also engaging all my students?

 Affirmation